omerhakim/Lab_Mod3/README.md

 <img src = "./images/image15.png">

-After the feature selection I scaled the data using Sklearn Standard scaler.
+After the features selection,the data was scaled, using Sklearn Standard scaler.

 <img src = "./images/image16.png">

-For each one of my models (Logistic Regression, K Nearest Neighbors and Decision Tree) I ran hyper-parameter tuning, using sklearn grid search.
+For each one of the algorithms (Logistic Regression, K Nearest Neighbors and Decision Tree) I ran hyper-parameter tuning, using sklearn grid search.
 Following is an example of the logistic regression tuning.
-Example for the other models can be found in the code document.
+Example for the other algorithms can be found in the python code document.

 <img src = "./images/image17.png" style = max width = 90%>

-After choosing the best parameter I evaluated my models against each other.
+After choosing the best parameter I evaluated my algoritms against each other.
 I looked for the best F1 score.

-This is the KNN model result:
+This was the "KNN" result:

 <img src = "./images/image19.png">

-And this is the Decision Trees" result:
+And this is the "Decision Trees" result:

 <img src = "./images/image20.png">

-My best F1 score (0.533) was achieved with the logistic regression model which was chosen to my final model.
+My best F1 score (0.533) was achieved with the logistic regression algorithms which was chosen as the classifier for the final model.

 <img src = "./images/image21.png">